long-burrito/Voice-Project/README.md

 # Voice Project
-My Capstone Project - covers fluency of speakers
+My Capstone Project - covers distinct attributes of knowledgeable speakers

 Audio files must be in *.wav format, recorded at 48 kHz sample frame and 24-32 bits of resolution.
 Record in MONO, HyperX Microphone capable of 24 bits of resolution
 YOU MUST SPEAK RIGHT NEXT TO THE MICROPHONE, OTHERWISE THIS DOESN"T WORK

 Audacity is a good tool to use for recording at the exact specifications.

-1. This project will analyze a recording of a speaker and determine fluency.
+1. This project will analyze a recording of a speaker and determine distinct attributes of knowledgeable speakers.

 2. Installation requires installing myprosody.
 Do this through mypip and use mysp=__import__("myprosody") instead of import myprosody (if installed through mypip)